Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Why RIS s?

 \subsection{Compatibility with SWaP Requirements}

-Non-terrestrial systems must strictly obey their \ac{SWaP} constraints, since these constraints directly impact the OPEX and CAPEX of non-terrestrial communication ensembles.
-For example, besides the production cost of satellites, the cost of launching satellites into orbit is also quite high.
+Besides the production cost of satellites, the cost of launching satellites into orbit is also quite high.
 One of the main factors affecting this cost is the weight of a satellite system.
 Although space transport today costs less than in the past, launches still require satellite operators to have a significant budget.
-To illustrate , the average launch between the years 1970 and 2000 cost $\$16000$ per kg. but this has decreased to $\$6000$ per kg as of 2018~\cite{jones2018recent}.
+To illustrate, the average launch between the years 1970 and 2000 cost $\$16000$ per kg but this has decreased to $\$6000$ per kg as of 2018~\cite{jones2018recent}.
 Recently proposed reusable launch systems have reduced the cost of space missions, but it is still quite high.
 A reduction in the weight of satellites and \ac{HAPS} systems can reduce the cost per operation significantly.
 Furthermore, aircraft and spacecraft (e.g., \ac{HAPS}, satellites, orbiters) can carry a limited payload due to their aerodynamics.

-\acp{RIS} can be smaller in size than phased array structures while still providing extensive coverage~\cite{huang2020holographic}.
+\ac{RIS} can be smaller in size than phased array structures while still providing extensive coverage~\cite{huang2020holographic}.
 In order to serve ground users with small antennas, satellite antennas are designed to be as large as possible.
 This situation increases the risk of collisions due to the increasing density of satellite deployments.
 The main factors in the deployment cost of a \ac{HAPS} are weight, power consumption, and flight duration.
-Utilizing \ac{RIS} can reduce operational costs and extend flight duration of \acp{HAPS}, since \acp{RIS} are both lightweight and low-power consuming devices compared to traditional phased-arrays.
-It is expected that the OPEX and CAPEX can be gradually reduced by utilizing \acp{RIS} in \acp{NTN}.
+Utilizing \ac{RIS} can reduce operational costs and extend flight duration of \acp{HAPS}, since \ac{RIS} are both lightweight and low-power consuming devices compared to traditional phased-arrays.
+It is expected that the costs can gradually reduce by utilizing \ac{RIS} in \ac{NTN}.

-Given that \ac{HAPS} systems and satellites are the first point of contact between Earth and deep space, they can be considered to increase the signal power received or transmitted by using \acp{RIS} which enhance the \ac{QoS} and energy efficiency.
+Given that \ac{HAPS} systems and satellites are the first point of contact between Earth and deep-space, they can be considered to increase the signal power received or transmitted by using \ac{RIS} which enhance the \ac{QoS} and energy efficiency.